Hennmeister/kv-store/README.md

 ### **SSTs (Sorted String Tables)**

-We set a maximum capacity (e.g. a page size of 4KB) to the Memtable, at which point we dump the key-value pairs in sorted order to an SST file `x.sst`.
-The SSTs are thus stored in decreasing order of longevity where `1.sst` is the oldest Memtable dumped.
-On a get query that is not found on the current Memtable, our database traverses over the SSTs from newest to oldest to find a key.
+We set a maximum capacity (e.g. a page size of 4KB) to the Memtable, at which point, we dump the key-value pairs in sorted order to an SST file `x.sst`.
+The SSTs are thus stored in decreasing order of longevity where `1.sst` is the oldest SST dumped.
+On a get query that is not found on the current memtable, our database traverses over the SSTs from newest to oldest to find a key.
 Note that we implement the SST dump so that it writes in binary to an append-only file to maximize efficiency in sequential writes.

 Our initial implementation was quite raw and assumed that a new SST File was made every time a memtable was dumped.
 This implies that each operation performed on any SST loaded from disk could be performed in memory seeing as they do not grow in size.
 This assumption is later relaxed as we introduce more complications to our implementation.